hakoerber/rbackupd/README.rst

 can be given in a cron-like format, which means you have great flexibility in specifiying these intervals.

-Thanks to rsync, rbackupd will preserve hard links, special files such as named sockets and fifos, device files, permissions, ownership, modification times, ACLs and extended attributes.
+Thanks to rsync, rbackupd will preserve hardlinks, special files such as named sockets and fifos, device files, permissions, ownership, modification times, ACLs and extended attributes.